LibraryOfCongress/api.congress.gov/Documentation/DailyCongressionalRecordEndpoint.md

  `<articles>`

- Parent container for the daily congressional record articles.
+ Parent container for the daily Congressional Record articles.
 An `<articles>` element may include the following children:

    - `<section>`
       - The container for articles in a section.
 A `<section>` container may include: